Next Start

 Diesel technicians are trained to identify problems in the diesel systems they work on.
 Their in-depth knowledge of engine operations and the different components that come together to make diesel systems run allows them to spot problems that the average person might miss.

-Their work doesn’t stop here, however--once they’ve diagnosed the problem, they are responsible for finding and executing the solution.
+Their work doesn’t stop here, however - once they’ve diagnosed the problem, they are responsible for finding and executing the solution.
 Whether this means completing a simple oil change or doing a full-on engine rebuild, diesel technicians are always up for the challenge.

-Comfortable With Technology
+Comfortability With Technology

 Thanks to technology, today’s diesel industry looks dramatically different than it has in years past.
 The modern diesel engine uses primarily electronic equipment, which requires technicians to know how to work with the electrical components and computer programs that run the engines of the systems they repair.
 They must know how to use electronic diagnostic equipment and interpret data from complex systems.

-Diesel technicians must stay up-to-date with new technology so they can utilize it to do their job.
+Diesel technicians must stay up to date with new technology so they can utilize it to do their job.
 In addition to being comfortable with technology, it’s important for them to have a desire to learn in order to keep pace with this ever-evolving industry.

 Math Skills

-Think on Your Feet
+Ability To Think on Your Feet

 The most successful diesel technicians can adapt to changing situations and have the ability to think on their feet.
 This is a fast-paced industry, and technicians often have to diagnose problems and repair engines on the spot.